MUG'24

 Donglai

-Dr. Donglai Dai is a Chief Engineer at X-ScaleSolutions and leads company’s R&D team.
-His current work focuses on developing scalable efficient communication libraries, checkpointing and restart libraries, and performance analysis tools for distributed and parallel HPC and deep learning applications on HPC systems and clouds.
-He has more than 20 years of industry experience in engineering management and development of computer systems, VLSI, IoT, and interconnection networks while working at Intel, Cray, SGI, and startups.
-He holds more than 10 granted US patents and has published more than 40 technical papers or book chapters.
-He has a PhD degree in computer science from The Ohio State University.
+Dr. Donglai Dai is Chief Engineer at X-ScaleSolutions, where he leads the company’s R&D team.
+His current work focuses on developing and enhancing communication libraries, checkpointing and restart libraries, secure communication libraries, performance analysis tools for distributed and parallel HPC and AI applications on HPC systems and clouds.
+He is the principal investigator for several DOE SBIR grants and a member of the PC committee of SuperCheck-SC23 workshop.
+Before joining X-Scale Solutions, he worked at Intel, Cray, and SGI.
+He holds over 10 US patents and has published over 40 technical papers, presentations, or book chapters.
+He earned a PhD in computer science from Ohio State University.

 Abstract